-ISBN: 978-82-8296-371-8 (printed) Report ISBN: 978-82-8296-372-5 (pdf) ISSN 1890-579X Title: Report No.: Sea Urchin Fishing Techniques Report 15/2016 (Activity A3.1.1 of the NPA URCHIN project) Accessibility: Open Author(s)/Project manager: Date: Philip James (1), Chris Noble (1), Sten Siikavuopio (1), Roderick Sloan (2), Colin 31 March 2016 Hannon (3), Guðrún Þórarinsdóttir (4), Nikoline Ziemer (5), Janet Lochead (6).
-(1): Nofima - The Food Research Institute.
-(2): Arctic Caviar AS.
-(3): GMIT - Galway Mayo Institute of Technology.
-(4): Marine Research Institute.
-(5): Royal Greenland.
-(6): Fisheries and Oceans Canada Department: Number of pages and appendixes: Production Biology 21+1 Client's ref.: Client: Northern Periphery and Arctic Program Keywords: Project No.: Sea urchin, fishing techniques 11259 Summary/recommendation:
+Report ISBN: 978-82-8296-372-5 (pdf)

+порот ISSN 1890-579X

+Title: Report No.:

+Sea Urchin Fishing Techniques Report 15/2016

+(Activity A3.1.1 of the NPA URCHIN project) Accessibility:

+Open

+Author(s)/Project manager: Date:

+Philip James , Chris Noble , Sten Siikavuopio , Roderick Sloan , Colin Hannon , Guðrún Þórarinsdóttir , Nikoline Ziemer , Janet Lochead 31 th March 2016

+Nofima - The Food Research Institute Amended version released 17 th April 2018

+Arctic Caviar AS GMIT - Galway Mayo Institute of Technology ·

+Marine Research Institute

+Royal Greenland

+Fisheries and Oceans Canada

+Department: Number of pages and appendixes:

+Production Biology 21+6

+Client: Client's ref.:

+Northern Periphery and Arctic Program

+Keywords: Project No.:

+Sea urchin, fishing techniques 11259

+Summary/recommendation:

 This report gives a brief introduction to the URCHIN project, funded by the Northern Peripheries and Arctic Programme (NPA), followed by a summary of the fishing techniques that are used in sea urchin fisheries around the world.
 The main sea urchin fisheries around the world are then briefly described, together with the fishing techniques that are used in each fishery.
 This gives some indication of the frequency of use for the different techniques in various countries around the world.
 The current status of the fishery and fishing methods utilized in participating NPA countries (Norway, Iceland, Greenland and Ireland) are described.
 A brief description of the history of roe enhancement in Norway is also included.
 Finally, the factors that contribute to define the optimal sea urchin fishing techniques for any given country and company are outlined.
 The efficacy of a fishing technique will depend on a number of these factors and the interactions between them.
 In the following NPA report a cost/benefit analysis will be conducted for each of the participating NPA countries on what method of fishing is most effective.
+Finally, Nofima and Pure Arctic AS undertook a trial testing a new and novel collection system in 2017.
+The results from this trial are included as an Appendix in this report.